Berne (Switzerland), April 30, 2010.

 "The availability of this specification is a major milestone for the wired and wireless communication industry.
-I am expecting first innovative products, based on the new standard for telephony and data communication, in the second half of 2010", says Erich Kamperschroer, Chairman DECT Forum.
+I am expecting first innovative products, based on the new standard for telephony and data communication, in the second half of 2010", says Erich Kamperschroer, Chair DECT Forum.

-"We anticipate the start of the certification program around mid 2010 and with an ETSI/DECT Forum Plug fest due to take place in mid June we are really excited by the progress being made", said Daniel Hartnett, Chairman CAT-iq Working Group within DECT Forum.
+"We anticipate the start of the certification program around mid 2010 and with an ETSI/DECT Forum Plug fest due to take place in mid June we are really excited by the progress being made", said Daniel Hartnett, Chair CAT-iq Working Group within DECT Forum.

 "Since its introduction almost 20 years ago DECT cordless telephony has been a long lasting continuous success story", says Dr. Walter Weigel, ETSI Director General.
 "With the release of this latest ETSI Specification I am convinced that CAT-iq will continue and likely exceed the impressive worldwide deployment and customer acceptance of DECT as a next generation of wireless communication.